 - Guitar, mandolin, banjo, ukulele, accordion, flute, penny whistle, and more… what do you play?

 - A limited number of percussionists to provide extra rhythm!

 - The director will encourage orchestra members to try harmonies and rhythms throughout the season to spur our confidence and stretch our skills with the goal of creating a cohesive, nice-sounding whole.

 The orchestra plays tunes from the New England, American South, Celtic, Quebecois, and Scandinavian heritages, along with original compositions by contemporary musicians.

-• 3 seasons a year — Fall, Spring, and a varied Summer program.
-(Members pick and choose to join any or all seasons.)
-We are beginning our second year in September.
+• 3 seasons a year — Fall, Winter, and Spring/Summer.
+Members can pick and choose to join any or all seasons.
+We play indoors and outdoors!